datalad-handbook/book/docs/basics/101-5-install.rst

 But we've been told that with DataLad we could very easily get vast amounts of data to our computer.
 Rumor has it that this would be only a single command in the terminal!
-Therefore, everyone in todays lecture exitedly awaits todays topic: Installing datasets.
+Therefore, everyone in today's lecture excitedly awaits today's topic: Installing datasets.

 "With DataLad, users can *install* existing
-DataLad datasets from paths, urls, or open-data collections." our lecturer begins.
+DataLad datasets from paths, URLs, or open-data collections." our lecturer begins.
 "This makes accessing data fast and easy.
 A dataset that others could install can be created by anyone, without a need for additional software.
 Your own Datasets can be installed by others, should you want that, for example.
 Therefore, not only accessing data becomes fast and easy, but also *sharing*."

-"Thats so cool!", you think.
+"That's so cool!", you think.
 "Exam preparation will be a piece of cake if all of us can share our mid-term and final projects easily!"

-"But today, lets only focus on how to install a dataset", she continuous.
+"But today, let's only focus on how to install a dataset", she continuous.

 "Damn it!
 Can't we have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calender.